GuillaumePressiat/GuillaumePressiat.github.io/_posts/2018-12-08-stringfix.markdown

 ---
 layout: post
-title:  "stringfix : new package for string manipulation in a %>% way"
+title:  "stringfix : new R package for string manipulation in a %>% way"
 date:   2018-12-08 08:05:50 +0100
 author: Guillaume Pressiat
 tags: R